murat-polat/tutor-authn/README.md

+## Please test it before using in production !!!

 ## MFE for custom login and register
 This is a micro-frontend application responsible for the login, registration and password reset functionality.(https://github.com/edx/frontend-app-authn) Modified for Tutor Open edX.

-####  It works fine but, please test it before using in production !!!

 This plugin works as a subdomain of Tutor / Open edX.
 So you must add an A record to your DNS management.